netdata/learn/docs/cloud/insights/metric-correlations.md

 ## Using Metric Correlations

-When viewing the single-node dashboard, the **Metric Correlations** button appears in top right corner of the page.
+When viewing the overview or a single-node dashboard, the **Metric Correlations** button appears in top right corner of the page.

 ![The Metric Correlations button in a single-node dashboard](https://user-images.githubusercontent.com/2178292/181750606-4dd5f216-ec83-46c9-92f8-b307264bfd9a.png)